1. What does Overview do?

 Overview is an open source project of the Associated Press, initially funded by a News Challenge grant from the John S. and James L. Knight Foundation.
 The code is released under the AGPL license.

 We maintain a public server at overviewproject.org.
 It is currently free for all users.
-In the future we may charge for premium features so that we can cover the server costs and support the development of the project.
+In the future we may charge for some features so that we can cover development and server costs.

 7. Who can see the documents I upload to Overview?

 Only you can access the documents uploaded to your account, unless you share them.
 Overview can import your private projects from DocumentCloud.

 If you have a sensitive set of documents that cannot leave your computer, we recommend running Overview on your own computer.